DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 ## Creating Customer Master Key (CMK)

 Let 's connect to the instance and start working with the CMKs.
 CMKs are the primary resources in AWS KMS.
 You can use a CMK to encrypt and decrypt up to 4 kilobytes (4096 bytes) of data.
-However, most commonly, you will use CMKs to generate, encrypt, and decrypt the data keys that you use outside of AWS KMS to encrypt your data.
+However, most commonly, you will use CMKs to generate, encrypt, and decrypt the [data keys] (https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) that you use outside of AWS KMS to encrypt your data.

-There are different types of CMKs in KMS, see documentation here.
+There are different types of CMKs in KMS, [see documentation here](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) .
 Our first task in AWS KMS will be to create CMKs that will help us during the rest of the workshop.
 In this section we will create a CMK with key material coming from AWS KMS, and later we will generate a CMK with your own key material.
 It is important to remember that CMKs never leave AWS KMS unencrypted.

 ### Step 1 - create CMKs